bob123456678/TrainControl/src/examples/Readme.md

 To record a timetable path, a valid graph must be loaded.
 Then, press the `Capture Locomotive Commands` button and either start autonomous operation, or issue semi-autonomous locomotive commands manually.
 Note that in the latter case, you should ensure that all required points are marked as active, since inactive points can be traversed in semi-autonomous mode, but not in timetable/fully autonomous mode.
 Once you are finished, press the capture button again to un-toggle, and then begin execution by pressing `Execute Timetable`.
 It is recommended to have locomotives end where they started.
 This way, timetables can be continuously executed.
 The `Graceful Stop` button can be used to safely pause timetable execution.

 The time between paths will be recorded and replayed.
 Timetables can also be built programmatically via `Layout.addTimetableEntry` or `Layout.setTimetable`.

+# Locomotive exclusions

+From v2.1.5, you can prevent locomotives from stopping at a given station by adding them to the list within the `excludedLocs` JSON key on any `Point`.
+This can also be set by right-clicking the station in the graph UI.
+Note that exclusions on stations only apply in fully autonomous operation, so locomotives can still be directed to these stations in semi-autonomous operation, and they can still pass through them.

+However, if you set an exclusion on a non-station, the excluded locomotives will never be able to traverse such points on any path.